From Manager, June 11, 2019

-Then the allegedly rude photo from her Facebook account was widely distributed and criticized.
+Then an allegedly rude photo from her Facebook account was widely distributed and criticized.
 It showed her gesturing towards a photo of King Rama IX.

-Pannika initially explained the photo in a frank and open manner saying that it was taken in 2010 in an atmosphere where politically motivated lese majeste allegations were common and her actions reflected the “tragedy of Thai politics.”
+Pannika initially explained the photo in a frank and open manner saying that it was taken in 2010 in an atmosphere where politically motivated lese majeste allegations were common and her actions in the photo reflected the “tragedy of Thai politics.”